aws/aws-toolkit-jetbrains/README.md

 make it easier to write applications built on [Amazon Web Services](https://aws.amazon.com/)

 The AWS Toolkit for JetBrains is open source because we want you to be involved.
-We appreciate issues, feature requests, pull requests, code reviews or any other contribution.
+We appreciate issues, feature requests, pull requests, code reviews or any other contributions.

 ## Feedback